chefs-kiss/chefs-kiss.github.io/_posts/2025-06-10-book-privacy.md

 ---

 **The Fight for Privacy**: Protecting Dignity, Idenitity, and Love in the Digital Age *by Danielle Keats Citron*.
-This book covers dignity and identity with regards to intimate data through the lens of *intimate privacy*.
+This book covers dignity and identity with regards to intimate data through the lens of *intimate privacy*, or the protection of bodily, health, gender, and relationship information.
 Intimate privacy often gets overrruled in legal frameworks in favor of big corporation agendas.
 This covers in great detail the players who often violate intimate privacy, the current legal framework, a call-to-action for guidelines, and what we can do as good data stewards to protect individuals' intimate privacy.

 View the author's [page](https://www.daniellecitron.com/the-fight-for-privacy-protecting-dignity-identity-and-love-in-our-digital-age/)